-Referral to another, presumably more appropriate, agency can occur at the point of intake or as the result of an unsubstantiated investigation, or at any point where a No Further Action decision is made.
+Referral to another, presumably more appropriate, agency can occur at the point of intake or as the result of an unsubstantiated investigation, or at any point

+&lt;sup>73 NZCYPS SWis KPIs: Output Definitions and Casenote Headers where a No Further Action decision is made.
 Without clear interagency procedures for this, confusion and suspicion can arise.